airbytehq/airbyte/airbyte-cdk/python/README.md

 1. Bump the package version in `setup.py`
 2. Open a PR
-3. An Airbyte member must comment `/publish-cdk --dry-run=<true or false>`.
-Dry runs publish to test.pypi.org.
+3. An Airbyte member must comment `/publish-cdk dry-run=true` to publish the package to test.pypi.org or `/publish-cdk dry-run=false` to publish it to the real index of pypi.org.

 ## Coming Soon